-The Panel noted multiple gaps in the available safety data for Beta-Alanine Diacetic Acid in this safety assessment.
-Because of critical structural differences, read-across from the available data on Tetrasodium Glutamate Diacetate to Beta-Alanine Diacetic Acid cannot be made.
-The Panel also noted that Beta-Alanine Diacetic Acid is structurally similar to nitrilotriacetic acid, which is a kidney and bladder carcinogen and a skin, eye, and respiratory tract irritant that can be absorbed orally.
-The Panel, however determined that read-across between these two chemicals is not appropriate due to different chelation properties.
-Thus, the Panel concluded that the data are insufficient to determine safety for Beta-Alanine Diacetic Acid.
-The additional data needed to determine safety for this cosmetic ingredient are:
+However, the Panel also concluded that the data for Beta-Alanine Diacetic Acid are insufficient for determining safety as reportedly used in cosmetics, noting the lack of any relevant safety data for this ingredient in this safety assessment.
+Moreover, because of critical structural differences, read-across from the available data on Tetrasodium Glutamate Diacetate to Beta-Alanine Diacetic Acid cannot be made.
+The Panel noted that Beta-Alanine Diacetic Acid also is structurally similar to nitrilotriacetic acid, which is a kidney and bladder carcinogen and a skin, eye, and respiratory tract irritant that can be absorbed orally.
+The Panel, however determined that read-across between Beta-Alanine Diacetic Acid and nitrilotriacetic acid is not appropriate due to different chelation properties.
+The Panel stated that the additional data needed to determine safety for this cosmetic ingredient are: